 - Contributes to Eno Transportation Weekly and other Eno publications.

-- Reviews and edits work written by team members and external contributors.
+- Helps review and edit work written by team members and external contributors.

 - Assists with the writing of proposals for future projects.